PersonalityHQ · Emotional Intelligence

 Reset your body and use simple lines during meetings.

-- Integrity: why people rely on you
+- Integrity at work: why people rely on you

 - Choose Well When the Stakes Rise